jnstq/rails-nginx-passenger-ubuntu/README.markdown

     sudo /etc/init.d/nginx restart

-Check you ipadress and see if you can acess the rails application
+Check you ipaddress and see if you can acess the rails application